Max-Ine33/LARM-Jaune/README.md

 6. All the bottle are detected (wathever the bottle position and the background).
 7. Only the bottle are detected (even if similar object are in the environment).
 8. A service permit to get all bottle positions.

+## What is in the branch?
+To complete those specifications, we created the 📂 "grp-jaune" folder which contains the "launch", "script" and data files

+👀For a better understanding, here is the tree structure of our grp-yellow folder: